 I built the spider on the pizza with the cheese.
 The melted cheese served to hold things in place.

-I ended up with six absolutely adorable Mini Halloween Pizzas.
+I ended up with six adorable Mini Halloween Pizzas.
 Each one was unique in its appearance.
 However, every one of them was amazingly delicious.
 Yum!

 Frequently Asked Questions

 When I first started experimenting with making these little pizzas, I topped each one with shredded mozzarella cheese and baked them like I would any pizza.
 Then, I added the different cheese cutouts.
-What happened was that the cheese cutouts blended in too much to the other cheese when they melted.
+What happened was that the cheese cutouts blended in too much with the other cheese when they melted.
 You really couldn’t see the different designs that well.

 Other Halloween Treats

 If you’re interested in other Halloween treats, check out these fantastic recipes:

 I hope you liked these recipes for Easy Mini Halloween Pizzas as much as I do.
 If so, please consider rating it and leaving a comment.
 Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.